Riaan-Rossouw/DAIAT/README.md

 #### 2. Description of repositry files and folder

 #### Folders
-* 'Archive': Old files/scripts that are not used in current database construction
+* 'Archive': Old files/scripts and data that are not used in the current database construction
-* 'CleanData': All input data, saved in cleaned format
+* 'CleanData': All selected input data, saved in a cleaned format
-* 'FinalDatabase': All results from scripts, intermittent and final database
+* 'FinalDatabase': Final AGST database produced from the various scripts
-* 'Literature': Articles used to identify key variables of interest
+* 'Literature': Articles used to identify key variables of interest in the construction of the AGST database
 * 'RawData': all input data, saved in raw format
 * 'SeasonalityPlots': Monthly agricultural commodity trade charts, to identify potential seasonality in trade data

 #### Scripts
 * '00_Collect_Data_vYYYY-MM-DD.r': downloads certain data sources via API's.
-* '01_Clean_Data_vYYYY-MM-DD.r': collects data (from 'RawData'), cleans it (saved to 'CleanData'), then compiles the final database (saved to 'FinalDatabase').
+* '01_Clean_Data_vYYYY-MM-DD.r': loads data (from 'RawData'), cleans it (saved to 'CleanData'), then compiles the final database (saved to 'FinalDatabase').
 * '02_Trade_Plots_vYYYY-MM-DD.r': loads monthly trade data (from 'CleanData'), plots trends over time within each country/area individually for each agricultural commodity (saved to 'SeasonalityFigures').
+* Other scripts in development or not not used currently, are available in the 'Archive' folder.

 #### 3. Data used and sources
-Refer to 'RawData' folder for detail.
-Also refer to the Final Project Report and Presentation for detail.
+Refer to the 'RawData' folder, as well as the Final Project Report and Presentation for detail.

 #### 4. Data consolidation, clean-up and database construction
 Refer to the Final Project Report and Presentation.

-(Last updated on 2022-09-22)
+(Last updated on 2022-09-30)